PseudoDevs/IamGhost/FATAL20.md

-Last updated: 2024-04-02 17:12:43
+Last updated: 2024-04-02 17:13:17
-Random Quote: A goal is a dream with a deadline. - Napoleon Hill
+Random Quote: An optimist is a person who sees a green light everywhere, while the pessimist sees only the red spotlight...
+The truly wise person is color-blind. - Albert Schweitzer